FancyPixel/fancypixel.github.io/source/_posts/2015-05-23-apis-with-rails-render-json-the-simple-way.markdown

 comments: true
 categories: ruby rails api json
 author: Alessandro Verlato (@Aleverla)
-published: true
 ---

-Lately my work at [Fancy Pixel](http://fancypixel.it) has focused on the backend of a product we're about to launch (link Space Bunny?) and for which we decided to build a JSON API-only server.
+Lately my work at [Fancy Pixel](http://fancypixel.it) has focused on the backend of a product we're about to launch and for which we decided to build a JSON API-only server.
 These APIs can be consumed from third party clients/services but are also used by our frontend.
-In this short report I'd like to share with you the simple solution that we're using for the JSON generation and that in my humble opinion can be a quick and easy alternative to most commonly used systems like Jbuilder or ActiveModel::Serializers.
+In this short report I'd like to share with you the simple solution that we're using for the JSON generation and that in my humble opinion can be a quick and easy alternative to most commonly used systems like [Jbuilder](https://github.com/rails/jbuilder) or [ActiveModel::Serializers](https://github.com/rails-api/active_model_serializers).

 <!-- More -->